ibm-cloud-docs/openshift/acm-addon.md

 | Red Hat OpenShift Virtualization Operator | - Use to manage VM workloads alongside container workloads. \n - Install on **managed clusters**. \n - Available for bare metal clusters only (only applies to the managed cluster). | [Installing the OpenShift Virtualization Operator](https://cloud.ibm.com/docs/openshift?topic=openshift-oc-virtualization) |
 {: caption="Optional operators for ACM." caption-side="bottom"}

-## Adding, updating, or removing a managed cluster after ACM is deployed
+## Importing managed clusters after ACM is installed
+{: #import}

+There are several ways to import clusters to manage with ACM.
+Before you can import a cluster, make sure you have [created the required secret for ACM](#prep-secret).

+All clusters mangaged by ACM must belong to a cluster set.
+You can create a new cluster set, or you can add clusters to the `Default` cluster set.
+If no cluster set is specified, managed clusters are added to the `Default` option.
+{: tip}

+### Importing a managed cluster using the CLI
-{: #after}
+{: #import_cli}

-To add or remove a managed cluster from an ACM instance, you must edit the `managedClusters` section of the ACM custom resource on the hub cluster.
+To import a managed cluster using the CLI, edit the ACM resource to include the cluster to manage.

 1. Run the command to edit the ACM resource.